tushar-singh13/credit-risk-portfolio-analytics/README.md

-# Tushar Singh – Credit Risk & Portfolio Analytics
+# Tushar Singh
+### Credit Risk & Portfolio Strategy | Python • SQL • Power BI

-Scale-III Branch Manager at State Bank of India with 7+ years of progressive experience in credit operations, SME/Agri portfolio growth, and branch-level risk management.
+Scale-III Branch Manager at State Bank of India with 7+ years of experience in credit operations, SME/Agri portfolio growth, and branch-level risk management.

-This portfolio showcases how traditional banking domain expertise can be combined with Python, SQL, and Power BI to build data-driven credit intelligence systems.
+This portfolio demonstrates how deep banking domain expertise can be combined with analytics to build structured, decision-oriented credit intelligence systems.

+Focus: Translating data into underwriting, pricing, and portfolio strategy decisions.

 ---

-## 🔍 Core Focus Areas
+# 🔎 What This Portfolio Represents

+This is not a collection of random notebooks.

+Each project answers a strategic credit question:

+- Where is loss structurally concentrated?
+- When does pricing stop compensating for risk?
+- Which borrower segments should be scaled, repriced, or restricted?
+- How should portfolio governance evolve with data evidence?

+---

+# 🧠 Core Competencies

 - Credit Risk Analytics
-- Portfolio Segmentation & Loss Decomposition
+- Portfolio Segmentation & Loss Concentration (Pareto)
-- Pricing & Profit Leakage Analysis
+- Pricing & Profit Leakage Diagnostics
 - Risk-Based Lending Strategy
-- Business Intelligence for Financial Services
+- Policy Translation from Analytical Evidence
+- Executive Risk Dashboards (Power BI)

 ---

-## 🛠 Tech Stack
+# 🛠 Technical Stack

 - Python (pandas, numpy, matplotlib, seaborn)
 - SQL
 - Power BI
 - Excel

+Focus is on analytical clarity and decision frameworks — not black-box ML.

 ---